EndurantDevs/sonarqube-mysql-windows-docker/README.md

 MySQL version used: 5.7.16

-Dockerfiles for builds are [shared in GitHub](https://github.com/dnikolayev/sonarqube-mysql-windows-docker).
+Dockerfiles for builds are [shared in GitHub](https://github.com/dnikolayev/sonarqube-mysql-windows-docker) and [built images are available on DockerHub](https://hub.docker.com/r/dnikolayev/sonarqube-mysql-windows/).
 Files are fully windows-native, so you can customize them for your needs if you don't like a version from DockerHub.

 Containers have two shared Volumes.
 One for MySQL data and the second one is for "Extensions" folder for SonarQube.